Septic System

 Oregon DEQ rules (OAR 340-071-0600) allow homeowner self-installation.
 A septic system may be constructed by either the property owner or a DEQ-licensed installer using DEQ-approved materials.
 The owner’s regular employee (Eli, on payroll) is also covered.

-This means Dave and Eli do the work, with Cody and Russell advising as friends and neighbors.
+This means Dave and Eli do the work, with Cody and Russell Robertson advising as friends and neighbors.
 The licensed-installer rule applies to businesses, not owners.

 What’s already on the ground